tywalch/electrodb/README.md

 // Bad: Not All PK Composite Attributes included (cityId), will throw StoreLocations.query.stores({mallId});

-// Bad: Composite Attributes not included in order, will NOT throw but will ignore `storeId` StoreLocations.query.stores({cityId, mallId, storeId});
+// Bad: Composite Attributes not included in order, will NOT throw, but will ignore `unitId` because `storeId` was not supplied as well
+StoreLocations.query.stores({cityId, mallId, unitId});
 ```

 ### Sort Key Operations